andrew-raphael-lukasik/Segments/README.md

-# Segments
-Segments is a line renderer for Unity.Entities tech stack
+Segments is a small and fast line renderer for Unity.Entities tech stack.

 # Systems
 ---